 A route enclosed with specified fire-resisting construction designated for escape to a place of safety in the event of an emergency.

-Regulation 422.2 requires that: Cables or other electrical equipment shall not be installed in a protected escape route unless part of: (i) an essential fire safety or related safety system (ii) general needs lighting (iii) socket-outlets provided for cleaning or maintenance There are also requirements for the types of cables and cable management systems to be used in this specific area which are fire resistant or installed within non-flame propagating cable management systems.
+Regulation 422.2 requires that:

+Cables or other electrical equipment shall not be installed in a firefighting lobby, shaft or staircase of protected escape route unless part of: (i) an essential fire safety or related safety system (ii) general needs lighting (iii) socket-outlets provided for cleaning or maintenance Firefighting lobby, shaft or staircase was clarified with corrigendum May 2023 There are also requirements for the types of cables and cable management systems to be used in this specific area which are fire resistant or installed within non-flame propagating cable management systems.

-Surge Protection Devices Regulation 443.4.1 now requires protection against transient overvoltages to be provided where the consequence caused by the overvoltage could result in: (i) serious injury to, or loss of, human life (ii) failure of a safety service, as defined in Part 2 (iii) significant financial or data loss For all other cases, protection against transient overvoltages shall be provided, unless the owner of the installation declares it is not required due to any loss or damage being tolerable and they accept the risk of damage to equipment and any consequential loss.
-Indent (ii) however requires the use of overvoltage protection devices to protect a Safety Service.
-This is defined in Part 2 as; "An electrical system for electrical equipment provided to protect or warn persons in the event of a hazard, or essential to their evacuation from a location."
-A fire or smoke detection system would fall into this definition.
-If this system is supplied from the electrical installation then an overvoltage could cause it to fail and, as such, requires protection.
-The simplest way to provide this protection may be to supply it at the distribution board or consumer unit.
+Surge Protective Devices Regulation 443.4.1 now requires protection against transient overvoltages to be provided where the consequence caused by the overvoltage could result in: - (i) serious injury to, or loss of, human life - (ii) failure of a safety service, as defined in Part 2 Deleted by corrigendum May 2023 - (iii) significant financial or data loss For all other cases, protection against transient overvoltages shall be provided, unless the owner of the installation declares it is not required due to any loss or damage being tolerable and they accept the risk of damage to equipment and any consequential loss.
+The default therefore is to include for overvoltage protection using Surge protective devices (SPDs) The simplest way to provide this protection may be to supply it at the distribution board or consumer unit.
 The requirements of Section 443 on protection against transient overvoltages has been completely rewritten with the risk assessment removed.